priyanshu2119/Defenders-/README.md

   - Mood Tracker
 - **User Authentication**: Simple and intuitive login and signup functionality.
 - **Responsive Design**: Fully responsive layout that works on all devices.
-- **Modern Tech Stack**: Built with HTML, CSS, and vanilla JavaScript, using Vite for a fast and efficient development experience.
+- **Modern Tech Stack**: Built with standard HTML, CSS, and vanilla JavaScript.
+It uses Vite as a build tool for a better development experience.

 ## Tools Overview